Single band VLBI absolute astrometry: Modeling the ionospheric contribution to path delay

 I made a number of trial solutions.
 The following leads turned out productive: 1)~to modify mapping function and 2)~to scale ionospheric path delays from TEC. \citet{r:schaer99} suggested the following modification of the ionospheric mapping function: \beq M(e) = k \, \Frac{1}{\sqrt{1 - \lp \Frac{ \bar{R}_\oplus} {R_\oplus + H_i + \Delta H} \rp^2 \, \cos^2{ \alpha e_{\rm gc}} } }, \eeq{e:i10} arguing that varying parameters $\alpha$ and $H_i$ one can account for a more realistic electron density distribution with height than a thin shell model.
 Here $\Delta H$ is an increment in the ionosphere height and $\alpha$ is a fudge factor.

-I ran trial solutions: XIE0 with $k=1.0,\, \Delta H = 0,\, \alpha = 1.00$, XIE1 with $k=1.0,\, \Delta H = 56.7$ km,\, $\alpha$ = 0.9782, and XIE2 with $k=1.0,\, \Delta H = 150.0$ km,\, $\alpha$ = 0.9782.
-The choice of $k, \Delta H, \alpha$ in XIE0 solution corresponds to the thin shell model and the choice in XIE1 solution corresponds to the so-called JPL modified single layer ionospheric mapping function.
-That flavor of the mapping function was used in a number of papers \citep{r:li19,r:xiang19,r:shao21,r:wie21}, however no details how these values of $k,\, \Delta H,$ and $\alpha$ were derived have been provided.
+I ran 12 trial solutions with mapping functions with parameters 1)~$\Delta H$=0.0, \, $\alpha=1.0$; 2)~$\Delta H$=56.7~km, \, $\alpha=0.9782$; and 3)~$\Delta H$=150.0~km, \, $\alpha=0.9782$.
+Variant~2 corresponds to the so-called JPL modified single layer ionospheric mapping function.
+It was used in a number of papers \citep{r:li19,r:xiang19,r:shao21,r:wie21}, however no details how these values of $k,\, \Delta H,$ and $\alpha$ were derived have been provided.
+I varied the mapping function scaling factor $k$, setting it to 0.7, 0.8, 0.9, and 1.0 and computed declination biases with respect to the reference solution.
+The results are presented in Figures~\ref{f:bias_4_map}--\ref{f:bias_4_mhi}.

-I estimated admittance factors of the ionospheric path delay from GNSS maps using all X-band group delays in a number of least square solutions.
-No ionospheric contribution was applied in these trials.
-The partial derivative of the admittance factor over observed group delay is the GNSS ionospheric path delay itself.
-Table~\ref{t:adm} shows the estimates of the admittance factors.

-The admittance factor estimates deviate from 1.0 at a level of $\sim\!\!
-100 \sigma$, i.e. on an extremely high significance level.
-The admittance factor becomes closer to 1.0 when parameter height of the ionosphere in the mapping function is increased.
+The declination bias is reduced when the parameter ionosphere height in the mapping function is increased.
 I interpret this result as a deficiency of GNSS TEC maps and I associate the origin of this deficiency with an over-simplification of the mapping function that was used for derivation of the TEC maps from processing of GNSS observations.

+Close analysis of these figures reveals that the declination bias has three components: 1)~a constant; 2)~a linear increase in the declination bias with a decrease of declination; 3)~a feature $\delta (x \, \sin \delta + y \, \cos \delta)$ with the minimum at approximately $-12^\circ$, where $\delta$ is declination.
+All three components depend on parameters of the mapping function $\Delta H,\, \alpha$ and on scaling factor $k$.
+Selecting \Note{optimal} $\Delta H,\, \alpha,\, k$, we can reduce declination biases.
+I selected $\Delta H = 56.7~{\rm km},\, \alpha=0.9782,$ and $k=0.85$.
+This choice makes the weighted mean declination bias over all sources 0.013~mas.
+There is an element of subjectivity in this specific choice, since there exist another combinations of $\Delta H, \alpha, k$ that provide the zero mean bias. \citet{r:wie21} showed that the mean rms of the difference between GNSS TEC maps and GNSS slant TEC was reduced from 2 to 6\% when this modified mapping function was used.
+That choice of $\Delta H$ and $\alpha$ led me to a selection of the specific scaling factor $k$.

+Although scaling and modification of the ionospheric mapping function results in a substantial reduction of the declination bias, the remaining bias is still worrisome.
+To mitigate the bias even further, I introduce the ad~hoc correction for the ionospheric bias in the data reduction model.
+I smoothed the biases $D(\delta)$ with the Gaussian filter with $\sigma=8^\circ$ --- these smoothed biases are shown in Figures~\ref{f:bias_4_map}--\ref{f:bias_4_mhi} --- and expanded them over the basis of B-splines of the 3rd degree with 13 equi-distant knots in the range of $[-45^\circ, 90^\circ]$. \Note{The expansion coefficients are presented in the appendix.} I added correction \beq \der{\tau}{\delta} \, D(\delta) / f^2_e \eeq{e:i11} to observables.
+Here $f_e$ is the effective ionospheric path delay of a given observation.
+Figure~\ref{f:debias_corr} shows the effect of applying the de-bias correction.
+The bias has gone.